To navigate through this page please use the dropdown menu which will help you navigate to the section you are interested in.

 The sun’s surface produces an enormous amount of energy (66,000,000 W/m²) which is transmitted to the Earth through radiation.
 Only a fraction of this energy reaches the atmosphere (around 1,300 W/m²).
 Around 6% is reflected directly back into space and approximately 15% of this radiation is then absorbed by the atmosphere and emitted in all directions in the form of diffuse radiation.
 The remaining part (79%) on a clear day is directly transmitted to the ground through the atmosphere - see Figure 3.

 As a consequence, the solar energy at ground level is much lower than at the top of the atmosphere.
-It is generally considered that the energy reaching the ground when there is a clear blue sky in the UK is around 1,000 W/m².
+It is generally considered that the energy reaching the ground when there is a clear blue sky most of Europe is around 1,000 W/m².
 When considering a solar protection device, it is necessary to distinguish the three parts involved in the solar radiation - see Figure 4.

 Figure 3.
 Solar Radiation